bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/gabriel.md

 ![Gabriel's avatar](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/characters/gabriel/16gabriel.png)

-Gabriel is user 0016 in the Multidimensional Navigator 8.
+Gabriel is currently missing from the user system on the newest version of the [webpage](../webpage).
 He is related to the Second Insight: [Empathy](../lore/insight2-empathy), alongside Omen [Miseria](miseria) and band member [Madman](madman).

 The symbol for 'Empathy' is visible on his shield in the [tour poster](#gallery).

-Before the June 4th 2024 update, Gabriel used to be user 0017.

 ***